 "Me.
 Yes."

+(

 "I know you?"

 "My name is Bride."

 She squints.
 "That supposed to mean something to me?"
 "No," I say and smile.
 "Look what I brought you."
 I can't resist and place the bag on the bed.
-I reach inside and on top of the gift package of YOU, Girl I lay two envelopes-the slim one with an airline gift certificate then the fat one with five thousand dollars.
+I reach inside and on top of the gift package of YOU, GIRL I lay two envelopes-the slim one with the airline gift certificate then the fat one with five thousand dollars.
 About two hundred dollars for each year if she had served her full sentence.
 Sofia stares at the display as though the items might be infected.
 "What's all that for?"
 I wonder if prison has done something to her brain.
+"It's 20

+(moon)

+1

-"It's okay," I say.
+okay," I say.
 "Just a few things to help you."

 "Help me what?"

 "Get a good start.
 You know, on your life."

 "My life?"
 Something is wrong.
 She sounds as if she needs an introduction to the word.

 "Yeah."
 I am still smiling.
 "Your new life."

 "Why?
 Who sent you?"
-She looks interested, now, not frightened.
+She looks interested now, not frightened.

 "I guess you don't remember me."
 I shrug.
 "Why would you?
 Lula Ann.
 Lula Ann Bridewell.
 At the trial?
-I was one of the children who I search through the blood with my tongue.
+I was one of the children who-"

+I search through the blood with my tongue.
 My teeth are all there, but I can't seem to get up.
 I can feel my left eyelid shutting down and my right arm is dead.
-The door opens and all the gifts I brought are thrown at me, one by one including the Vuitton bag.
-The door slams shut then opens again.
+The door opens and all the gifts I brought are thrown at me, one by one, including the Vuitton bag.
+The door slams shut, then opens again.
 My black stiletto-heeled shoe lands on my back before rolling off next to my left arm.
 I reach for it and am relieved to learn that, unlike the right one, this one can move.
-I try to legs work, so I gather up the gifts, push them into the bag, and one shoe on, one left behind, limp to my car.
+I try to scream help, but my mouth belongs to somebody else.
+I crawl a few feet and try to stand.
+My legs work, so I gather up the gifts, push them into the bag and, one shoe on, one left behind, limp to my car.
 I don't feel anything.
 I don't think anything.
+Not until I see my face in the side-view mirror.
+My mouth looks as though it's stuffed with raw liver; the whole side of my face is scraped of skin;

+21

+16-17

-Not until I see my face in the side view mirror.
-My mouth looks as though it's stuffed with raw liver; the whole side of my face is scraped of skin; my right eye is a mushroom.
-All I want to do is get away from here-no 911, it takes too long and I don't want some ignorant motel manager staring at me.
+my right eye is a mushroom.
+All I want to do is get away from here-no 911; it takes too long and I don't want some ignorant motel manager staring at me.
 Police.
-There has to be some in this town.
-Igniting, shifting, steering with a left hand, while the other one lies dead next to my thigh takes concentration.
+There have to be some in this town.
+Igniting, shifting, steering with a left hand, while the other one lies dead next to my thigh, takes concentration.
 All of it.
-So it's not until I get further into Norristown and see a sign with an arrow pointing to the police station that it hits me-the cops will write a report, interview the accused and take a picture of my wrecked face as evidence.
+So it's not until I get farther into Norristown and see a sign with an arrow pointing to the police station that it hits me-the cops will write a report, interview the accused and take a picture of my wrecked face as evidence.
 And what if the local newspaper gets the story along with my photograph?
-Embarrassment would be nothing next to the jokes directed at YOU, Girl.
-From YOU, Girl to BOO, Girl.
-Hammers of pain make it hard to get out my cell phone and dial Brooklyn, the one person I can trust.
+Embarrassment would be nothing next to the jokes directed at YOU, GIRL.
+From YOU, GIRL to BOO, GIRL.
+Hammers of pain make it hard to get out my cellphone and dial Brooklyn, the one person I can trust.
 Completely.
+1